llm-bible/llm-bible.github.io/_publications/vakharia2023believe.markdown

 bibkey: vakharia2023believe
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2312.14346"}
-tags: ['Training Techniques', 'Applications', 'Interpretability and Explainability']
+tags: ['Interpretability and Explainability', 'Training Techniques', 'Applications']
 ---
 Large Language Models (LLMs) are adept at text manipulation -- tasks such as machine translation and text summarization.
 However, these models can also be